ThatLadyDev/k8s-saas-microservices-guide/README.md

 ## Production Setup

-Check [production-setup.md](production-setup.md) for steps on deploying the microservices to a Kubernetes cluster using Azure AKS.
+Check [production-setup.md](production-setup.md) for steps on deploying the microservices to a Kubernetes cluster using CIVO.

 ## Architecture Overview